BabarKhanDev/Introductions-Are-Awkward/Documentation/GAMESTATES.md

     For example: "<username> is the one who _", on the client you have to fill in the answer using words from a subset of the bag of words.

-    The words that you can use are given over '/sample_bow'.
+    The words that you can use are given over '/sample_words'.
 It returns the following:
     ```json
     {
+      "target_user": str,
-      "bow": str[]
+      "words": str[]
     }
     ```
     The prompt is given over '/prompt_introduction'.
 It returns the following: